Feedback from 'patients' or those you provide public health services to

-We recognise that, due to the nature of public health practice, it may not be appropriate or possible for some doctors to collect patient feedback.
-The exact requirements of this can vary and this is something you will need to discuss with your appraiser and Responsible Officer (RO).
-We encourage you to think broadly about what constitutes a patient in your practice.
+The exact requirements of this can vary and this is something you may need to discuss with your appraiser and Responsible Officer (RO).
+We encourage you to think broadly about what constitutes a patient, or customer, in your practice.
 For example, you might want to collect feedback from:

 - Clients, suppliers and customers